What is an Obutsudan?

 I wish I knew about Buddhist altars in non-Japanese cultures, but unfortunately, I don’t.

+While homes in Japan often have an o-butsudan, or Buddhist altar cabinet, these are less common in the West.
+They are not strictly necessary either.
+Many Japanese don’t have them either due to cost or space.
 Also, if you’re new to Buddhism, you don’t need an elaborate Buddhist altar.
 As long as you have an image of the Buddha, a statue, or even a scroll of some kind, that’s a good start.
-You can adorn with incense, flowers, a candle (including those little LED candles), or even all three, that’s a great start.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.